openpathsampling/openpathsampling/docs/examples/miscellaneous/committors_alanine_dipeptide.rst

 ensemble, then you should select your points differently (by looping over ``storage.steps`` and taking the ``active`` sample set).

-The second notebook runs the committor simulation, and the third notebook analyzes it.
+The second notebook runs the committor simulation.
+The third notebook prepares the analysis data in a way that was needed for this particular project, where each "shot" of the committor was treated as a separate "experiment."
+While this approach is not normally needed, if you already have data that can easily be put into this format, the fourth notebook shows how it can be used to construct a :class:`.ShootingPointAnalysis` object.
+That notebook also proceeds to demonstrate the kinds of analysis that object can perform.

 -----